What Does an Instrument Engineer Do?

 - Pharmaceutical development and production companies

-Although the U.S. Bureau of Labor Statistics does not provide information specific to the field of instrumentation engineering, it did project that the employment of electrical and electronics engineers will likely grow little, if at all, between 2014 and 2024, which is is notably slower than the national average of about 7%.
+Although the U.S. Bureau of Labor Statistics does not provide information specific to the field of instrumentation engineering, it did project that the employment of electrical and electronics engineers will likely grow as fast as average, or about 7%, between 2016 and 2026.